nico-zn/Operator-Manual/ops/manage-your-fleet.rst

 Aircraft Types
 --------------

-To add and manage your aircraft types, go to Aircraft -> Company Type List.
-To add a new type, click on Add New.
+To add and manage your aircraft types, go to **Aircraft > Company Type List**.
+To add a new type, click on **Add New**.
 Choose your type among the list.
 If the type does not exist yet, contact support@openjet.com to update the list.

 Once created, you have access to the different sections to customize the type:

 Main
 ^^^^

-Check Available to allow the creation of an aircraft of this type
+Check **Available** to allow the creation of an aircraft of this type

 Characteristics
 ^^^^^^^^^^^^^^^